What is an Ophthalmic Medical Technologist?

 There were about 127,800 jobs for Ophthalmic Medical Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Ophthalmic Medical Technologist by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+There will be an estimated 11,000 positions for Ophthalmic Medical Technologist per year.

 The states with the most job growth for Ophthalmic Medical Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.